bla-ce/herve/README.md

 ### What is Herve?

-Herve is a high-performance HTTP Server Library written entirely in Assembly for x86 systems.
+Herve is a high-performance single-threaded (concurrency not yet available) HTTP Server Library written entirely in Assembly for x86 systems.

 ### Why Herve has been built and why would you use it?